emscripten-core/emscripten/site/source/docs/optimizing/Optimizing-Code.rst

 You can enable aggressive variable elimination with ``-s AGGRESSIVE_VARIABLE_ELIMINATION=1``.

-.. note:: This setting is useful for asm.js, but generally not helpful for WebAssembly.

 .. note:: This setting can be harmful in some cases.
 Test before using it.